-What is Studio Sideline and its vision?
+What are Studio Sideline and its vision?
 How did the idea come about and how did you build it further?

-Vibhav Singh: Studio Sideline is a collaboration between four illustrators/animators that decided to come together to create work they always wanted to create but never had the manpower, bandwidth, or opportunity to.
+Vibhav Singh: Studio Sideline is a collaboration between four illustrators/animators that decided to come together to create work they always wanted to create but never had the manpower, bandwidth, or opportunity to do.
 Our vision is to tell stories that have hearts and to execute them at the highest quality.

 Please tell us about your projects and experiences as an illustrator with brands like Netflix, Converse, and Amazon.

-Vibhav Singh: I worked on a mural with Kultureshop for Netflix’s new offices and made cover artworks for a couple of Audible originals.
-My collaboration with Converse as part of their Converse Peace campaign, for which I was selected alongside 8 other amazing artists from around the world.
+Vibhav Singh: I worked on a mural with Kultureshop for Netflix’s new offices and made cover artwork for a couple of Audible originals.
+My collaboration with Converse was part of their Converse Peace campaign, for which I was selected alongside 8 other amazing artists from around the world.

 What have been significant illustration projects of Studio Sideline?
-Kindly elaborate on a major one, in terms of its concept, brief, ideation, the creative process, execution, and the final result.
+Kindly elaborate on a major one, in terms of its concept, brief, ideation, creative process, execution, and final result.

 Vibhav Singh: Our studio is in its early stages at this time and most of our projects are currently either under progress or unreleased.
 We’re working on some really exciting stuff in the illustration/animation space but I’m not at liberty to give any more info on that right now!

 Do you have any particular approach or practice to ensure better sync with clients?